FAQs on the Eurosystem’s asset-backed securities purchase programme (ABSPP)

 Information on aggregate ABSPP holdings can be found on a weekly basis in the section Asset purchase programmes.

-Q4.3: Does the ECB publish a list of the ABSs the ABSPP has purchased or that are not eligible for ABSPP purchases?
+Q4.2: Does the ECB publish a list of the ABSs purchased under the ABSPP or that are not eligible for ABSPP purchases?

 The Eurosystem cannot provide pre-issuance advice.
-The Eurosystem's preferences can be found in the high-level, non-binding and non-exhaustive set of guiding principles (see Q2.1) in relation to the ABSs that it considers for purchase in the context of the ABSPP.
+The Eurosystem's preferences can be found in the high-level, non-binding and non-exhaustive set of guiding principles (see Q2.1) relating to the ABSs that it considers for purchase under the ABSPP.